crabbits/eighty_sixed/README.md

 # EightySixed

-Gem to calculate your hands best total in blackjack.
+Gem to calculate your hand's best total in blackjack.

 ## Installation